Fl4m3Ph03n1x/tcp-ip_connMan/docs/DOCS_README.md

 Creating a connection manager with a default PING, PONG and heartbeat:

-    const connManager = require("tcp-ip-connMan");
+    const connmanager = require("tcp-ip-connman");

     //Default PING is Buffer.from([0x01])
     //Default PONG is Buffer.from([0x02])
-    //Default TIMEOUT and INTERVAL are from [heartbeatjs](https://www.npmjs.com/package/heartbeatjs) const client = connManager();
+    //Default TIMEOUT and INTERVAL are from [heartbeatjs](https://www.npmjs.com/package/heartbeatjs) const client = connmanager();

     client.connect({host: "localhost", port: 8080})
         .then(() => console.log("success!")
         .catch(console.log);

-Using a previously created connMan to define behaviors for the various
+Using a previously created connman to define behaviors for the various
 events:

     client.onOpen(online => {